opensubsonic/open-subsonic-api/content/en/docs/Endpoints/getusers.md

 categories:
 - User management
 description: >
-    Get details about all users, including which authorization roles and folder access they have
+  Get details about all users, including which authorization roles and folder access they have.
 ---

 `http://your-server/rest/getUsers` Since [1.8.0](../../subsonic-versions)